-No device manufacturer can hope to write all the software that a person could conceivably need.
-We need third-party developers to write the apps users want; so the Android Open Source Project aims to make it as easy and open as possible for developers to build apps.
+No device manufacturer can write all the software a user could conceivably need.
+We need third-party developers to write the apps users want, so the Android Open Source Project (AOSP) aims to make application development as easy and open as possible.

-Every line of code developers write to work around a particular phone's bug is a line of code that didn't add a new feature.
-The more compatible phones there are, the more apps there will be.
-By building a fully compatible Android device, you benefit from the huge pool of apps written for Android, while increasing the incentive for developers to build more of those apps.
+Every line of code developers write to work around a bug is a line of code that didn't add a new feature.
+The more compatible mobile devices are, the more applications we'll have to run on those devices.
+By building a fully compatible Android device, you benefit from the huge pool of apps written for Android while increasing the incentive for developers to build more apps.

-Comply with the Android Compatibility Definition Document (CDD).
+- Comply with the Android Compatibility Definition Document (CDD) (PDF, HTML).
 The CDD enumerates the software and hardware requirements of a compatible Android device.

-Pass the Compatibility Test Suite (CTS).
-Use the CTS as an ongoing aid to compatibility during the development process.
+- Pass the Compatibility Test Suite (CTS).
+Use the CTS as an ongoing aid to evaluate compatibility during the development process.

-If you've built an Android compatible device, you may wish to inquire about licensing Google’s proprietary suite of apps that run on top of Android - Google Mobile Services (GMS, which include Google Play, YouTube, Google Maps, Gmail, and more ).
-Google Mobile Services is not part of the Android Open Source Project and is available only through a license with Google.
-Please visit the ‘contact’ us section for more information on how to inquire about a GMS license.
+After building an Android compatible device, consider licensing Google Mobile Services (GMS), Google’s proprietary suite of apps (Google Play, YouTube, Google Maps, Gmail, and more ) that run on top of Android.
+GMS is not part of the Android Open Source Project and is available only through a license with Google.
+For information on how to request a GMS license, see Contact Us.